LilyTronics/lily_py_unit_test/docs/test_suite.rst

-The Test Suite
+The test suite
 ==============

-This page describes more details about the Test Suite class.
+This page describes more details about the test suite class.

 The test suite class is the main class for running tests.
 Each test case is defined as a method in the test suite.
 The method must start with :code:`test_`.
-These test methods are executed by the test suite run method.
+These test methods are executed when the test suite is executed.

-Preceding the test methods, an optional setup method is executed.
+Preceding the test methods, a setup method is executed.
 If the setup fails, execution is stopped.
-Following the test methods a teardown method will be executed, regardless whether the test methods passed or failed.
+Following the test methods a teardown method is executed.
+The teardown method is always executed, regardless whether the test methods passed or failed.

 Test suite creation
 -------------------